Adult Nursing (pre-registration) Blended Learning MScStudy level: Postgraduate

 The module is the culmination of the programme and enables you to bring together your learning into one independent, self-directed workplace project.
 The aim is to produce a project that will explore service redesign, current practice-based problem/issues, policy implementation, initiatives or innovations which will impact upon or transform patient care.
 The project is a service improvement plan or business proposal which addresses an aspect of practice.
 Individual student supervision is provided to offer guidance on the right choice of project and advice on all stages of the project.

-- Practice 3: Assessing Complex Needs and Planning Care Across the Lifespan* :
+Practice 3: Complex Care Planning Across the Lifespan - 10 credits

 This module provides you with further opportunities in the workplace to enable you to work more independently with less direct supervision in an increasingly proficient and confident manner in your delivery of quality holistic person and family-centred care.
 It will provide you with an opportunity to demonstrate through your practice your potential to become an autonomous practitioner.
 The NMC Future nurse: Standards of proficiency for registered nurses (2018) and Realising Professionalism: Standards for Professionalism and Education (2018) for nursing and midwifery, underpins this module.
 The content and assessment are applied in the context of the different fields of nursing, providing students with field-specific learning opportunities in the workplace to practice nursing.

-- Practice 4: Coordinating Care and Becoming the Autonomous Practitioner:
+Practice 4: Coordinating Care and Becoming the Autonomous Practitioner - 20 credits

 This module aims to provide you with opportunities to practice the proficiencies identified for registration as a nurse which are stipulated by the NMC (2018).
 This includes demonstrating your capability to lead the delivery of patient care autonomously and role model what constitutes best practice to others, positively impacting on the culture of care environments.
 The module is underpinned by the NMC Future nurse: Standards of proficiency for registered nurses (2018) and Realising Professionalism: Standards for Professionalism and Education (2018) for nursing and midwifery.
 The module content and assessment will be developed and applied contextually to the different fields of nursing.